 The Benefits of Alternative Travel Methods

 - The views are AMAZING.
-You control your own schedule and can stop anytime that you want, and the trip can be far more relaxing.
+You control your own schedule and can stop anytime that you want.
+The trip can be far more relaxing.

-- No embarrassing TSA Checkpoints or taking your shoes off in public areas
+- No embarrassing TSA Checkpoints.
+No taking your shoes off in public areas

 - You can always sleep in your own bed, on your favorite mattress with your favorite pillow and blanket

 - Your seat will never get bumped from overbooked flights

 - No lost luggage to claim

 - This is not an airborne disease – the Coronavirus does not spread in well-ventilated areas (Outside).
 It does not live outside of the human body, on surfaces, for more than a few hours.